robertcedwards/juice-docs/docs/dev/api/contracts/or-delegates/or-abstract/jb721delegate/write/didredeem.md

 <TabItem value="Code" label="Code">

 ```
+/**
+  @notice
+  Part of IJBRedeemDelegate, this function gets called when the token holder redeems.
+It will burn the specified NFTs to reclaim from the treasury to the _data.beneficiary.

+  @dev
+  This function will revert if the contract calling is not one of the project's terminals.

+  @param _data The Juicebox standard project redemption data.
+*/
 function didRedeem(JBDidRedeemData calldata _data) external payable virtual override {
   // Make sure the caller is a terminal of the project, and the call is being made on behalf of an interaction with the correct project.
   if (